-Polly Ngale (Kngale) Paintings
+Polly Ngale (Kngale)

 Polly Ngale (Kngale) has painted exquisite glowing clouds of colour for nearly thirty years, adding layer upon layer of dots to create magnificent images.
 Polly's paintings often depict bright yellow seeds, a feast for emus, amongst the bush plums that grow in her country.
 Polly is inspired, as are her sisters, Kathleen and Angeline, by the conkerberry, or wild plum (anwekety or bush plum, as it is known to Polly).
-They traditionally are very much involved with every part of the life of this wonderful bush, which after summer rains produces a prolific crop of delicious purple berries that are sweet to the taste and highly nutritious, and greatly favoured by desert aboriginals.
+They traditionally are very much involved with every part of the life of this wonderful bush, which after summer rains produces a prolific crop of delicious purple berries that are sweet to the taste and highly nutritious, and greatly favoured by the local Anmatyerre.

 The Dreaming of her artwork.